aspose-page/Aspose.Page-Products/page/en/net/viewer/xps/_index.md

 {{<section feature1>}}
 ---
-title: "Steps to View via C#"
+title: "Steps to View XPS via C#"
 h3: "This sample code shows how to open XPS file"
 item1: "Aspose.Page makes it easy for the developers to view the XPS file with just a few lines of code."
 item2: Load XPS file with an instance of the PsDocument Class.